 01000101 01110110 01101001 01101100 00100000 01010011 01100101 01110010 01110110 01100101 01110010 00100000 01101001 01110011 00100000 01100001 00100000 01110011 01100101 01101110 01110100 01101001 01100101 01101110 01110100 00100000 01100010 01101111 01110100

-The Bash Bunny by Hak5 is the world’s most advanced USB attack platform.
-It delivers penetration testing attacks and IT automation tasks in seconds by emulating combinations of trusted USB devices – like gigabit Ethernet, serial, flash storage and keyboards.
-With it, computers are tricked into divulging data, exfiltrating documents, installing backdoors and many more exploits.
+By emulating combinations of trusted USB devices — like gigabit Ethernet, serial, flash storage and keyboards — the Bash Bunny tricks computers into divulging data, exfiltrating documents, installing backdoors and many more exploits.